shankar-r10n/spt-aca-hol/README.md

 **Steps**
 1. **Create the sample app** - Download & follow instructions in the [Create the sample app PDF](https://github.com/shankar-r10n/spt-aca-hol/blob/main/Lab1/Lab%201%20-%20Create%20Azure%20Container%20App%20-%20Azure%20Portal.pdf) to create the sample app.
-Preferably, open this PDF in a PDF viewer or a spearate browser window.
+Preferably, open this PDF in a PDF viewer or a separate browser window.

    _The  [Lab 1 - Create Azure Container App - Azure Portal.pdf] is inside the [Lab 1] folder in this repo._